fengyanglin09/LeetCodeSolutionsC-/Interesting Data Structures/Binary Index Tree.md

 1 = 000001 = 0 * 2^0 (store sum in [0,0])
 2 = 000010 = 0 * 2^1 (store sum in [0,1])
 4 = 000100 = 0 * 2^2 (store sum in [0,3])

+Structure of the BIT

+Assume an integer array A with size n
+1. length of BIT is one more than the length of array, i.e., |BIT| = n+1
+2. BIT starts with index 0, but the 0th slot does not contain any element.
+The elements were stored in BIT starting with index 1
+3. the root node BIT must be zero, and the second level nodes can be reduced to zero by removing the rightmost significant digit i.e., 1, 2, 4 listed above should be the second level nodes
+4. to generalize, the ith level nodes can be reduced to i-1 th level nodes by removing the rightmost significant digit
+5. let i be an arbitrary node in BIT and i = p * 2^k where k is the position of the rightmost significant digit, then:
+              5.1 the parent node of i is p
+              5.2 the prefix sum represented by i is from range [i, i+(2^k - 1)], i.e., (node)4 = 0 * 2^2 so its prefix sum is in range [0, 0+2^2-1] = [0,3]

 ......
 Calculate Prefix Sum:
 Then we can view an array in a form of tree using index binary forms,